 SCREEN: The entire stamp is being engaged onto the wafer at 5 µm/s.
 TXT: Wait for 1 min to soften PC film

-SCREEN: The stamp is being retracted at 5 µm/s
+SCREEN: The stamp is being retracted at 5 µm/s.
+TXT: The retracting wavefront denotes the detachment between the PC film and PDMS stamp.

-Lift the stamp upward for 3 seconds at 5 micrometers per second [1].
+After fully separating the stamp from the wafer, lift the stamp upward for 3 seconds at 5 micrometers per second [1].
 Begin moving it in the X-Y directions to tear off the polycarbonate film [2].

 SCREEN: The stamp is being lifted.